EnhancedNetwork/TOHE-Docs/FAQ.md

 ## Most of the screen is black, but the sound can be heard and there is a setting button

 A situation that may suddenly appear at the beginning or during the game.
-Most of the screen is black, only the top part of the screen is visible, the sound can be heard, and the setting button can be clicked, and the meeting will not be displayed.
+Most of the screen is black, and only the top part of the screen is visible, the sound can be heard, and the setting button can be clicked, and the meeting will not be displayed.

 This is caused by the failure of the client to assign roles, and it is also one of the unavoidable problems of the H-series mods.
 Unfortunately, when this happens, you have to quit the game.

 ## The role I got is different from the one seen by /m, and the skill doesn't work

-This issue will occur if your mod is of a different version than the host, please make sure the host name is not red or yellow before starting the game.
-If yes, please exit the game and check if there is an update button in the lower left corner of the main menu, if not, please restart the game and check if there is a update button again.
+This issue will occur if your mod is of a different version than the host, please make sure the hostname is not red or yellow before starting the game.
+If yes, please exit the game and check if there is an update button in the lower-left corner of the main menu, if not, please restart the game and check if there is an update button again.
 If it still doesn't then it's not your problem, it's the host who needs an update.

-## There are a lot of duplicate characters in the game without setting
+## There are a lot of duplicate characters in the game without a setting

 Don't worry, we don't have this kind of bug, so please go to the settings and change the 15 max of this role back to 1 person.